Always up-to-date COVID-19 Information

 - Enhance your premise’s sanitation plan and schedule, and ensure staff are practicing proper hygiene (e.g., frequent hand washing, as well as coughing or sneezing into your elbow rather than hands).

 - Minister Dix and Dr. Henry applauded the essential grocery store and pharmacy workers who are helping to flatten the curve on the COVID-19 pandemic.
-They are also encouraging the public to maintain social distancing while in stores and calling on them to protect the health and safety of grocery store staff.
+They are instructing the public to maintain social distancing while in stores and calling on them to protect the health and safety of grocery store staff.

-- The provincial government also announced protections for workers who need to take leave for a COVID-19 related issue.
+- The provincial government announced protections for workers who need to take leave for a COVID-19 related issue.
 Workers will be able to take unpaid protected leave for an unlimited amount of time without having to put their jobs at risk.
 This leave will be retroactive to January 27, 2020.

 - Vancouver city council announced fines of up to $50,000 for businesses and $1,000 for individuals breaking public health rules.
 This includes restaurants that do not enforce social distancing.